Back to all posts

 These are the Luminar filters that have become my favorites with cityscape photos, and hopefully, they provide a good starting point for your own images.

-I also encourage you to explore the various presets available within Luminar, and see which other filters employed in those presets might be useful for your own photographic images.
+I also encourage you to explore the various presets available within Luminar, and also image filter editor, and see which other filters employed in those presets might be useful for your own photographic images.

 Experience the power of Luminar Neo